 Introduction:

-The environment that we encounter and interact in our day to day life comprises of millions of living organisms.
-It is estimated that planet Earth contains nearly 30 to 40 million species of flora and fauna and quite a few millions under each of them are yet to be identified.
-In the 70 percent geographical area surveyed so far, 47,000 species of plants have been described by the Botanical Survey of India, Kolkata, and 89,451 species of animal present.Biodiversity is defined as the sum total of life on earth, which includes the entire global complement of terrestrial, marine and freshwater biomes and their flora, fauna, microbes that live in it.
-Biodiversity in natural habitat represents an important pool of species and genetic material of potential use to human society (Duffy, 2009).
-India have a rich mega diversity.
-Vast majority of the species are harboured in the four hot spots viz., the Western Ghats and Srilanka, Eastern Himalayas, Indo-Burma region, Sundalands.
+It is estimated that planet Earth contains nearly 30 to 40 million species of flora and fauna and quite a few million under each of them are yet to be identified.
+In the 70 percent geographical area surveyed so far, 47,000 species of plants and 89,451 species of animal have been described by the Botanical Survey of India, Kolkata.
+Biodiversity in natural habitats represents an important pool of species and genetic material of potential use to human society (Duffy, 2009).
+India has a rich diversity with a vast majority of the species harboured in the four hot spots viz., the Western Ghats and Srilanka, Eastern Himalayas, Indo-Burma region, Sundalands.

-Wilcox commissioned by the International Union for Conservation of Nature (IUCN) Conference held at Bali during 1982 defined biological diversity as “The variety of life forms namely Molecular, Organismic, Population, Species and Ecosystem levels” (Harper and Hawksworth, 1995).
-Subsequently, United Nations Earth Summit (UNCED, 1992) in Rio de Janeiro defined Biological diversity as “The variability among living organisms and the ecological complexes of which they are part and this includes diversity within species, between species of ecosystems”.
+Biological diversity can be defined as the variety of life forms at Molecular, Organismic, Population, Species, and Ecosystem levels (Harper and Hawksworth, 1995).
+Over the years, further refinement of the term biological diversity has been made (UNCED, 1992; CBD, 2013).

-The United Nations Environment Programme (UNEP) convened a Group of Experts on Biological Diversity in November 1988 to explore the need for an international convention on biological diversity and the Convention was opened for signature on 5 June 1992 at the United Nations Conference on Environment and Development during the Rio "Earth Summit" (CBD, 2013).The Kyoto Protocol to the United Nations Framework Convention on Climate Change(UNFCCC) held at Kyoto during 1997 made an agreement which creates opportunities to support conservation of biodiversity.

 India has an immense biological diversity which is about 7% of the world’s flora and 6.5% of the fauna spread in the 10 biogeographic areas and it is one of the 12 countries identified as mega centers of biological diversity (Alfred, 1998).
-The Zoological Survey of India and Forest Survey of India have recorded faunal diversity and estimated 82,616 animal species in India including Mammals (390), Birds (1,232), Reptiles (456), Amphibians (209), Fishes (2,546), Molluscs (5,070), Crustaceans (2,934), Insects (53,400) and Spiders(1,685).
+The Zoological Survey of India and Forest Survey of India, in their estimation of faunal diversity, have accounted for 82,616 animal species in India including 1685 species of spiders.

-Studies on spiders on this earth were aged about 350 million years old (Sebastian and Peter, 2009).
-Spiders are predatory invertebrate animals that have two body segments with eight legs and without chewing mouth parts and wings.
-Spiders are one of the most successful groups under phylum Arthropoda which comprises of more than 7,50,000 known species.
+Spiders date back to 350 million years ago (Sebastian and Peter, 2009).
+Spiders are one of the most successful groups under phylum Arthropoda which comprises more than 7,50,000 known species.
 At present, more than 30,000 species of spiders under 3000 genera and 105 families have been recognized all over the world.